regstuff/whisper.cpp_windows/README.md

 ## More Info
 [OpenAI's Whisper](https://github.com/openai/whisper) is a state of the art auto-transcription model.
 Unfortunately for some, it requires a GPU to be effective.

-[Whisper.cpp](https://github.com/ggerganov/whisper.cpp) is an excellent port of Whisper in C++ that solves the GPU issue.
-It works quite well with a CPU.
+[Whisper.cpp](https://github.com/ggerganov/whisper.cpp) is an excellent port of Whisper in C++, which works quite well with a CPU, thereby eliminating the need for a GPU.

 Whisper.cpp is quite easy to compile on Linux & MacOS.
 Non-technical Windows users may struggle a bit because of a lack of Make command in Windows.
 Compiling with MingW or Visual Studio will solve this issue.
 If that sounds too complikcated for you, this exe might be useful.